 Lorri Davis has taught math classes at the Macon Literacy Center since September of 2009.
 She earned a BA in mathematics from Culver-Stockton College.
 She taught most of her 27 years in the Missouri public school system in the Shelby County R-IV district.
 Lorri enjoys teaching the mysteries and beauty of mathematics to her students.
 She also likes reading, needlework, crafts, and working in her flower gardens.

 Brad Turnbull is the English Language Learning instructor at the Macon Family Literacy Center.
 He holds a BA in Music from Truman State University and a Master of Science in Education with an emphasis in Higher Education Administration from the University of Kansas.
-In addition to teaching English to adult language learners, he works full-time at Truman State University in the Center for Diversity & Inclusion.
+In addition to teaching English to adult language learners, he works full-time as a support coordinator for Macon County Commission for Developmentally Delayed Citizens.
 Brad is passionate about working to remove barriers to education, and facilitating inclusive classroom environments that foster success for students of all backgrounds and identities.
 In his free time, he enjoys being outdoors, gardening, and spending time with his family and friends.